 Additionally, the bill amends Section 49-428 regarding the display of license plates and stickers.
 It specifies that a front license plate must be displayed if the vehicle is equipped with a front mounting bracket.
-The bill clarifies the requirements for various types of vehicles, including motorcycles and trailers, regarding the display of license plates and registration stickers.
+The bill also clarifies the requirements for displaying license plates on various types of vehicles, including motorcycles and trailers, and emphasizes that all license plates must be securely fastened and clearly visible.
 The act declares an emergency, making it effective on July 1, 2025.

 Statutes affected: Bill Text: 49-428